-Coronavirus: Kiwi man describes horror scenes of people fighting over food and selling thrown-out face masks amid virus scare in China
+Coronavirus: NZ man in China says people fighting for food, reselling used masks

 "When China says they've got enough and they're handing them out, they're not, I can tell you that now - there's none available anywhere."

-To make them appear new, the women would iron them out after plucking the masks from the bin, the man said.
+To make them appear new, the women would iron them after plucking the masks from the bin, the man said.

 As a foreigner, he said he had always experienced discrimination while living in China but amid the coronavirus scare, matters had become worse.